ngumina17/emailChecker/README.md

 - If I were to continue working on this project, I would create another route that would return an array of clean and deduped emails.
 This would be useful for anyone who has a set of email addresses and needs to get the valid emails returned.

-#### Disclaimer: the installation instructions assume you have node and npm already installed on your local machine, along with Postman or any other API testing tool.